PanyiDong/InsurAutoML/README.md

 Now a personally-maintained project

 The project aims to create a AutoML package with special focus on insurance data (with some imbalance in nature).
+The pipeline is now workable with encoding, imputation, balancing, scaling, feature selection, models (regression, classification models) as pipeline components and model selection/hyperparameter optimization (HPO) process as it's core of connection among all components for tuning.

+## Prerequisites

+System Requirements:

+- Linux (write and tested on Ubuntu 20.04)

+- As all trials are running parallelized, more threads (correspondingly, more memory) will increase the training efficiency

+- `pip`, `git` is required for installation

+- Python version: should support version >= 3.7 (write and tested on `3.8` and `3.9`)

+- If neural network is required, please use GPU supported device

 ## Usage

-1. Clone the repository
+### 1. Clone the repository

 ```console
 git clone https://github.com/PanyiDong/My_AutoML.git
 ```

-2. Install dependencies
+### 2. Install dependencies

+#### install by `requirements.txt`

 ```console
 cd My_AutoML